Phone: 303.315.1023; cell 303.956.3559

 Office Hours: By appointment

-- Pre-diploma and Diploma in Landscape and Open Space Planning (BLA / MLA equivalent), University of Hannover, Germany
+- Pre-diploma in Landscape and Open Space Planning (BLA equiv.), University of Hannover

 My research agenda is based in an understanding of landscape and place as a series of interrelated dynamic processes that are located within cultural, social, ecological, geophysical and economic systems.
 Landscape is operating as a result of cultural activity as well as an agent of cultural, social, economic and ecological change.
-I am interested in developing a critical understanding of the different factors and forces that influence the emergence of landscape and place as a basis for the contemporary theory and practice of landscape architecture and spatial design and planning.
-Considering the intrinsic complexities and the discursive character of knowledge and design, inter-, cross- and transdisciplinary approaches and collaborations are critical to the success of the field and discipline.
+I am interested in developing a critical understanding of the different factors and forces that influence the emergence of landscape and place as a basis for contemporary theory and practice of landscape architecture, spatial design and planning.
+Considering the intrinsic complexities and the discursive character design, inter-, cross- and transdisciplinary approaches and collaborations are critical to the success of the field and discipline.